marmelab/ng-admin/README.md

 });
 ```

-You can find a more detailed configuration in the [blog demon configuration](src/javascripts/config-dist.js).
+You can find a more detailed configuration in the [blog demo configuration](examples/blog/config.js).

 ## Entity Configuration